Denton, Maryland

 Denton is a town in Caroline County, Maryland, United States.
-The population of Denton was 4,418 as of the 2010 United States Census, and it is the county seat of Caroline County.
+Its population was 4,418 as of the 2010 United States census, and it is the county seat of Caroline County.

 History

 Denton was established in 1781.
-It was first called Eden Town, for Sir Robert Eden, the last royal governor of Maryland, and over time Eden Town was shortened to Denton.
+It was first called Eden Town, for Sir Robert Eden, the last royal governor of Maryland, and over time, Eden Town was shortened to Denton.
 The town was incorporated in 1802.

+The town benefited from trade shipped along the adjacent Choptank River.
+Shipyards along the river serviced smaller sail and steamships plying their trade on the river, with most traffic flowing down to the larger town of Cambridge.
+The Choptank was deep enough to pose a formidable barrier to enslaved people fleeing north to freedom.
+Irish-American abolitionist Hugh Hazlett and a group of escaped slaves were detained near the town in 1858, with a plaque commemorating the event.

+The steamship trade began in 1840s and ended in the 1920s.
+Steamships carried passengers and goods from Denton to Cambridge and other communities on the Chesapeake.

-The Museum of Rural Life interprets the ag-based heritage of the town and surrounding area.
+The Museum of Rural Life interprets the agriculture-based heritage of the town and surrounding area.
+A historic steamboat pier is preserved in the town.

 Geography

 Denton is located at 38°53′2″N 75°49′36″W (38.883853, -75.826556).